Al Shumaisi

 Al-Shumaisi (الشميسي) is a historic neighborhood and the seat of the homonymous sub-municipality, al-Shumaisi, in southern Riyadh, Saudi Arabia, located west of ad-Dirah and east of al-Badiah.
 The neighborhood is named after Sheikh Muhammad bin Ali al-Shumaisi, who owned a farm that was attributed to his family name in the area sometime around 1930s.
-It is today inhabited mostly by overseas Pakistani community.
+It is today inhabited mostly by an overseas Pakistani community.
 It is well known for hosting Riyadh's first hospital, the King Saud Medical City.